SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 In your order conformation page you need two options for payment one is COD and another is online payment.
 Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
 In next milestone we will write an code to display and use those PayPal online Payments buttons.

+Steps for Milestone 30📝
+After creating PayPal account and getting the UserID inside sandbox account.
+Implement online payment using PayPal API using the client key you created earlier.
+Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc..,